 As well as lecturing on cruise ships I’ve enjoyed given presentations on my travels and wildlife encounters to a wide range of groups from to the Wildfowl and Wetlands Trust to rotary clubs and schools and universities to travel clubs.
 I have also talked and been on a number of stands at travel shows such as Destinations for companies like Discover-the-World and at promotional events at the Royal Geographical Society for Gadventures.

 SEALIFE – A Complete Guide to the Marine Environment – 1994

 Co-author of SEALIFE - A Complete Guide to the Marine Environment.
-Based on my experience as a naturalist at sea, I was the initial driving force behind the idea of creating a field guide for seafarers that covered life at sea from sharks to seabirds, oceanic fish to coral fish, plankton to jellyfish, turtles to shellfish, and seals to cetaceans.
+Based on my experience as a naturalist at sea, I was the initial driving force behind the idea of creating a field guide for seafarers that covered all life at sea that could be encountered.
+From sharks to seabirds, oceanic fish to coral fish, plankton to jellyfish, turtles to shellfish, and seals to cetaceans.
 I worked with the artist Marc Dando, to get the best illustrations, including the concept of viewing dolphins from above, as they are seen when bow riding.

 EDUCATION & PROFESSIONAL QUALIFICATIONS